 For #3 on the list, I’ll circle back to medium format.
 Even though most medium format cameras top out at 100 MP (like the Fuji GFX series), there is a 150 megapixel camera called the Phase One IQ4 150MP.
-That’s the highest native resolution camera on the list so far.
+Aside from the Xiaomi 12T Pro smartphone, that’s the highest native resolution camera on the list so far.

-Meanwhile, if you’re concerned that sensor-shifted full-frame cameras still come out ahead, there are at least three 100 megapixel medium format cameras which have the same feature.
-These are the same Fuji GFX 100 and GFX 100S from earlier, as well as the Hasselblad H6D-400C.
+Meanwhile, there are at least three 100 megapixel medium format cameras which have the sensor shift feature to quadruple their resolution.
+Those are the same Fuji GFX 100 and GFX 100S from earlier, as well as the Hasselblad H6D-400C.
 These cameras can capture up to 400 megapixels at a time, with the same caveats as before.

 So, whether you consider sensor-shift to be cheating in these rankings or not, medium format still reigns supreme – either with the 150 megapixels of the Phase One IQ4, or the shifted 400 megapixels of the medium format cameras that have it.
 But these still aren’t the highest resolution cameras in existence today.

 2. 8×10 and Ultra-Large Format Film (and/or Scanners)

 I’m having a love affair with large format film right now.
 It suits my way of working for landscape photography, and I can’t complain about the results.
 Among those results is resolution.